-Sweet potatoes are one of the most nutritious vegetables out there.
+Sweet potatoes are a great choice.
 They've got vitamins A and C, plus a dose of calcium and potassium.
-But they're often served in a decidedly unhealthy fashion -- casseroles made with marshmallows, butter, and loads of sugar.
+But if they're in a casserole made with marshmallows, butter, and lots of sugar, that offsets their benefits.

 Nice: Leave out the butter, cut the sugar in half, and lightly top with mini marshmallows.
 This will shave calories and fat, not taste.